MSwoboda/yvent/README.md

 ### Explanation
 yVent has been designed to be enitrely 3D printed.
 However, CAD and STL file folders include both 3D printable versions and a rough version adapted for CNC milling and injection molding (threads removed, holes sized for tapping, overhangs removed).

-The design has been printed and tested using Markforged Onyx One and Prusa i3 Mk3 printers (see performance ).
+The design has been printed and tested using Markforged Onyx One and Prusa i3 Mk3 printers (see testing sections).

 ### Medical Grade Silicone Adhesive Method